iPlumb3r/HelloWorld/Machine/readme.md

-Hardware Section
+Machine Section
 ==
 This section is dedicated to instructions for :
 * building,
 * installing
-* & initializing
+* & initializing.
-Linux-based machine
+Linux-based (physiqal or virtual) machine